samfallahian/KDD_project/README.md

 |Astronomical_Twilight| Shows the period of day (i.e. day or night) based on astronomical twilight. |

 ### Research Questions
-The goal of this research is developing an accident prediction models based on scope of the dataset.
+The goal of this research is developing a models to predict the severity of accidents based on scope of the dataset.
 Prediction could be created by features such as time, location, whether condition and infrastructure(traffic lights, road,...).

 Therefore, the following research questions are proposed: